Matty-El/velo-route/README.md

 -   A user profile page that displays the user's details that they registered with and also displays the routes that the user has added to VeloRoute.
 The profile page is where users can edit routes they have previously submitted.
 -   A cycling tips page offering tips related to cycling.
--   A categories page for admin users to edit route and cycling tip categories.
+-   A categories page for admin users to edit route, difficulty levels and cycling tip categories.
 -   A add cycling tips page for admin users to add and to edit or delete cycling tips.
 -   A footer containing information about the VeloRoute team, social media links and copyright information.